XinTongBUPT/plz/README.md

       exec "gcc -O3 --stuff"
 ```

-- almost nothing is logged by default, but "--verbose" logs some basic info,
-  and "--debug" tells you what it's thinking as it works.

-- a task can handle its own command-line options.
-HOW?
+- a task can handle its own command-line options, using "key=value"
+  command-line arguments.

 - by default, the requested commands are executed, and the program exits.
   a command-line option makes it stay running, watching the requested files,
   and starting commands as they change.

-- can turn off colors with "--no-colors" or a dotfile.

 - each task listed on the command line is run in order, sequentially, without
   overlap. the same applies to before/after execution, and dependencies.

-- before/after tasks are consolidated with their target so that they behave
-  as a single task.

 - dependent tasks are topo-sorted and executed in that order.